-- Ensuring the College safeguarding and child protection and adults at risk policies are up to date and consistent with the appropriate laws and regulations and that policies are reviewed annually. - Being appropriately trained and undertaking regular training updates to ensure they are able to act as a source of support and expertise to the College. - Overseeing the implementation of the policy and procedures, and ensuring there is appropriate record keeping across the College. - Ensuring all staff receive appropriate safeguarding training at induction and refresher safeguarding training. - Ensuring that there are appropriate referral and liaison mechanisms to external partners and agencies, particularly the local authorities. - Ensuring there is appropriate support, monitoring and liaison with partner organisations for young people with child protection plans. - Ensuring that College staff receive appropriate safeguarding training and appropriate training is provided for Governors. - Ensuring that safeguarding issues are brought to the attention of the governing body as required.
+- Ensuring the College safeguarding and child protection and adults at risk policies are up to date and consistent with the appropriate laws and regulations and that policies are reviewed annually. - Being appropriately trained and undertaking regular training updates to ensure they are able to act as a source of support and expertise to the College. - Overseeing the implementation of the policy and procedures, and ensuring there is appropriate record keeping across the College. - Ensuring all staff receive appropriate safeguarding training at induction and refresher safeguarding training, including all Senior Leadership Team members and govenors - Ensuring that there are appropriate referral and liaison mechanisms to external partners and agencies, particularly the local authorities. - Ensuring there is appropriate support, monitoring and liaison with partner organisations for young people with child protection plans. - Ensuring that College staff receive appropriate safeguarding training and appropriate training is provided for Governors. - Ensuring that safeguarding issues are brought to the attention of the governing body as required.